Integrable Sigma Models and Universal Root $T\bar{T}$ Deformation via Courant-Hilbert Approach: Introduction

 \section{Introduction}

 The $T\bar{T}$ operator in two-dimensional quantum field theories presents a remarkable exception to the typical challenges posed by irrelevant operators \cite{Smirnov:2016lqw,Cavaglia:2016oda}, which usually destabilize UV physics and require infinite counterterms \cite{McGough:2016lol}.
 Unlike generic irrelevant deformations, the $T\bar{T}$ operator is quantum-mechanically well defined and solvable \cite{Cardy:2018sdv}.
 This solvability stems from the operator’s preservation of sufficient symmetries in 2D, enabling the explicit analysis of RG flows that would otherwise be intractable \cite{Cavaglia:2016oda,Rosenhaus:2019utc}, particularly when deforming conformal field theories with such special operators.
-The solutions of the Thermodynamic Bethe Ansatz equations have been investigated for relativistic theories characterized by factorizable S-matrices in integrable quantum field theories deformed through CDD factors.
+The solutions of the Thermodynamic Bethe Ansatz equations have been investigated for relativistic theories characterized by factorizable S-matrices in integrable quantum field theories deformed through { Castillejo–Dalitz–Dyson (CDD) }factors.
 These S-matrices emerge from generalized $T\bar{T}$ deformations induced by specific irrelevant operators \cite{Camilo:2021gro}.
 Consider a quantum field theory described by a seed action $S_0$.
 Introducing an integrated local operator $\mathcal{O}_\lambda$, we can formally deform the action through an infinitesimal perturbation:

-where $\lambda$ is the deformation parameter, when $S_0$ corresponds to a conformal field theory (CFT) and $\mathcal{O}_\lambda$ represents the $T\bar{T}$-deformation operator.
-This deformation naturally induces an irrelevant flow equation for the deformed theory.
+where $\lambda$ is the deformation parameter, when $S_0$ corresponds to a conformal field theory (CFT) and $\mathcal{O}_\lambda$ represents the $T\bar{T}$-deformation operator. { Depending on the conformal dimension of the $\lambda$ coupling, the operator $\mathcal{O}_\lambda$ can be either irrelevant or marginal.} This deformation naturally induces an irrelevant flow equation for the deformed theory.
 Comprehensive reviews on $T\bar{T}$ deformation are available in \cite{Jiang:2019epa,He:2025ppz}, which analyze the current theoretical framework and its applications.